arthurpc02/clone-tabnews/README.md

 # clone-tabnews

-Clone no TabNews, utilizado no curso.dev
+Clone do TabNews, utilizado no curso.dev